-Which one is better for you: the TTR 125 vs CRF 125.
-In this article I’ll compare the physical and practical differences between these 2 trail dirt bikes so that you can decide which is the best bike for you.
+In this article, you’ll learn the physical and practical differences between these 2 trail dirt bikes, and why each one may work better or worse for you so that you can decide which is the best bike for you.

 Honda 125 vs Yamaha 125 Dirt Bike